andgineer/sorokin.engineer/posts/en/_posts/2017-10-15-itunes_audiobook_from_mp3.md

 1) Use my [Python app](https://github.com/masterandrey/itunes-audiobook-from-mp3)
 to fix mp3 tags in the files

-2) In iTunes in file info select media kind
+2) In iTunes in select file info

 ![](/images/itunes_media_kind.png)

-and set "Audiobook":
+and set "Audiobook" as media kind:

 ![](/images/itunes_media_kind_select.png)